genesis-community/minio-genesis-kit/README.md

 The Minio Genesis kit gives you the ability to deploy Minio, a high performance distributed object storage server (S3 alternative).

-For more information about Mnio, visit their [Git Repo on GitHub](https://github.com/minio/minio) or read their [Docs on Minio.io](https://docs.minio.io/)
+For more information about Minio, visit their [Git Repo on GitHub](https://github.com/minio/minio) or read their [Docs on Minio.io](https://docs.minio.io/)

 Quick Start